MrFei-the-villain/Time-Machine-for-Windows/README.md

-This it the current newest code.
+This is the current newest code.
+For all files for developement, please go to main.
 # Time Machine for Windows

 A powerful backup and restore utility for Windows, inspired by macOS Time Machine.
 Features encryption, compression, hourly backups, and rescue USB creation.